 Do you love wearing those soft dress gloves with your favorite outfit?
 If you love collecting dress gloves, there's a very good chance you already own a bunch of hair sheep leather items.
 It is produced from the parts on sheep hide where there's hair rather than wool.
 It's softer than sheep leather, and hence, a popular choice for dress gloves.

 Cow leather is the most common type of leather.
-It is used to produce a wide range of items - from shoes, jackets, wallets to heavy-duty bags.
+It is used to produce a wide range of items—from shoes, jackets, wallets to heavy-duty bags.
 Impressive versatility, don't you think?
 In comparison, sheep leather is a lot more exclusive.
-It might not be as durable as cow leather but its soft and supple texture makes it a great choice for leather jackets and dress gloves.
+It might not be as durable as cow leather but its soft and supple texture makes it a great choice for lambskin leather jackets and dress gloves.
 It's got a royale feel about it, and that reflects in the price tag of sheep leather items.

 It's like a beauty and the beast combination.
 While sheep leather is well-known for its subtlety and softness, camel leather is the king of durability.
 Its dense nature makes it extremely strong and durable.
 Hence, it is no surprise that camel leather is a popular choice for heavy-duty items.

-This isn't any different from the faux leather vs cow leather conversation.
+This isn't any different from the faux leather vs real leather conversation.
 Yes, some faux leather items are decent substitutes to real leather products because they're not too heavy on your pocket.
 But in terms of quality, faux leather is absolutely no match to sheep leather.

 It's like they're the sides of the same coin.
 Sheep leather is considered to be more exotic than goat leather but they're both very much similar.
 Goat leather is as light and as soft as sheep leather.
 And when we say that it's hard to differentiate between the two of them, we mean it.